intel/iodlr/containers/wordpress/README.md

 ```
 lscpu
 ```
-The command will list lcpu ids corresponding to cores on each NUMA node.
+The command will list cpu ids corresponding to cores on each NUMA node.
 Then you must use cpuset-cpus and cpuset-mems flags in docker run to ensure each instance is running on a single NUMA node.